-In May 2022, Bayer notified us of its decision to terminate the Bayer Agreements, and on August 2, 2022, we entered into the Bayer Termination Agreement with an effective date of July 31, 2022.
-Upon the termination effective date, full product development rights related to ATA2271 and ATA3271 reverted to Atara.
+In May 2022, Bayer notified us of its decision to terminate the Bayer Agreements, and on August 2, 2022, we entered into the Termination, Amendment and Program Transfer Agreement with which terminated the Bayer Agreements (the Bayer Termination Agreement) with an effective date of July 31, 2022.
+Upon the termination effective date, full product development and commercialization rights related to ATA2271 and ATA3271 reverted to Atara.
 In return for certain activities performed by Atara prior to the termination effective date, Bayer paid Atara \$4.2 million in September 2022.
-Utilizing the cost-based input method, we recognized license and collaboration revenue of \$4.2 million and \$61.8 million for the three and nine months ended September 30, 2022, respectively, under the Bayer Agreements and Bayer Termination Agreement.
-For the three and nine months ended September 30, 2021, we recognized license and collaboration revenue of \$5.4 million and \$12.8 million, respectively, under the Bayer Agreements.
-There was no deferred revenue related to the Bayer Agreements as of September 30, 2022, compared to \$51.5 million as of December 31, 2021.
-No development or sales-based milestone payments have been earned or received.
+Utilizing the cost-based input method, we recognized license and collaboration revenue of \$6.6 million for the three months ended March 31, 2022 under the Bayer Agreements.
+No license and collaboration revenue related to the Bayer Agreements was recognized for the three months ended March 31, 2023, and there was no deferred revenue related to the Bayer Agreements as of March 31, 2023 or December 31, 2022.